fangKfang/corgi-merch-stripe/README.md

 * NPM

 **Optional:**
-Install Stripe CLI by follow the [installation steps](https://github.com/stripe/stripe-cli#installation).
+Install Stripe CLI by following the [installation steps](https://github.com/stripe/stripe-cli#installation).
 The Stripe CLI is needed for locally testing webhooks.

 ### Running the API server